How a Negligence Cause of Action Works Under Texas Law

 Victims of personal injuries know that they've been hurt, and they usually know who it was who they believe caused the accident.
 Common sense might lead you to believe that your case is basically complete.
 But just like we don't throw people in jail without proving guilt, we do not award compensation to accident victims unless we can prove the person who caused the accident was at fault.
 The "fault" in accident cases is referred to as "negligence."

-There is no law written by a legislature or local government board defining in detail what “negligence” is, but courts generally define negligence as “failing to abide by the standards of a reasonable person in a similar circumstance.”
+There is no law written by a legislature or local government board defining in detail what "negligence" is, but courts generally define negligence as "failing to abide by the standards of a reasonable person in a similar circumstance."
 Confused?
-In part, that’s because since there is no way to foresee every single circumstance in which an accident can happen and legislate accordingly, we have a catch-all term the allows victims to sue someone or a company when they’ve behaved badly.
+In part, that's because since there is no way to foresee every single circumstance in which an accident can happen and legislate accordingly, we have a catch-all term that allows victims to sue someone, or a company, when they've behaved badly.

 Think about it this way.
-Imagine yourself a lawmaker charged with writing laws to protect the citizens of your state.
-The laws have to be specific enough so that normal people can understand them and follow them.
-You could write laws for a thousand years and never come up with laws prohibiting exactly each scenario that could come about.
-That’s why we have negligence.
+Imagine yourself as a lawmaker charged with writing laws to protect the citizens of your state.
+The laws have to be specific enough that normal people can understand them and follow them.
+You could write laws for a thousand years and never come up with laws prohibiting exactly each and every scenario that could come about.
+That's why we have negligence.

 "But I didn't mean to hurt that person!"

-From the time we were children, we’ve all known deep-down the difference between intentional acts and “thoughtless mistakes.”
+From the time we were children, we've all known deep-down the difference between intentional acts and "thoughtless mistakes."
 An intentional act that results in harm requires some sort of malice, whereas a thoughtless mistake involves ignoring a potential outcome.
-The difference between the intentional separate from the negligent is essentially the dividing line between criminal and negligent conduct.
+The difference, between the intentional and the thoughtless, is essentially the dividing line between criminal and negligent conduct.
 If a store employee and customer become argumentative and the customer if shoved down the stairs, you can reasonably infer from the action that the employee wanted to hurt the customer.

 That's a criminal act we often refer to as "assault" and will likely result in jail time.
 If, however, a careless store employee leaves a puddle of water on the store's steps and the customer falls down the stairs, that's obviously very different.
 We're not happy with the employee and his puddle of water, but we don't think he should go to jail.
 He simply ignored a problem, and even if he's very upset that the accident happened, the fact remains that he ignored something that created a dangerous circumstance.